CSLewin/NeonSunset/NEON SUNET.md

 Probably keep a split between hard/soft and info/device.
 It charts well, and simplifies hacking to Target (Info or Access) and Method (Hard or Soft).

 - Time is the immutable exchange.
-But you can't buy more time.
+You can't get more time.
 - Hard is fast--which makes it inefficient, but hard to stop and easy to notice.
 Hard risks damage.
   - You can buy protection from damage and exposure (backup hardware, ampoules of CSF coolant, a fake license)
 - Soft is slow--which makes it efficient, but easy to stop and hard to notice.
 Soft risks exposure.